 - Point your children to older people (teenagers, college students, grandparents) who love God’s Word.
 If you don’t know any, then pray for some.
 When you invite these Bible lovers to your home for coffee or dinner, ask (in the presence of your children) “What have you been reading in your Bible lately that’s been challenging or encouraging to you?”

 - Regularly ask, “What are some questions that you asked yourself as you read this passage?”
 Share with them some of the questions you asked.
 No matter how they answer, you are helping them understand that we ask questions to help us think about and apply what we are reading.
-Check out this website for ideas that gives specific questions to ask while you are reading Scripture.

 - Ask them what it means to “draw near to God.”
 Reading the Bible on a strict schedule is only one way to draw near to God.
 Help them to understand that some days are better for memorization and meditation.
 Some days are better for reading something new.
 Other times are better for prayer and reviewing the things God has been teaching me (by reading the verses in my journal).
 Often we draw near to God in multiple ways.
 More important than “do I read the Bible every day” is “am I drawing near to God in some way, each day.”